rackerlabs/technical-blog/_posts/2020-06-22-rackspace-now-offers-database-migration-services.md

 The Database Migration Solution consists of service blocks that give you the flexibility to leverage the right level of expertise for your business.
 You can customize your database migration solution by choosing from the following service blocks:

-- Assessment and Strategy
+- Assessment & Strategy
 - Process Transformation
 - Migration Services
+- Platform Essentials
-- Essentials/Manage and Operate
+- Manage & Operate
 - DBA Services

 ### Available services